Eugenia Chialvo: Biography

-A left-handed player, Chialvo reached a best singles ranking of 279 in the world and won two ITF titles.
+As a left-handed player, Chialvo reached the best singles ranking of No. 279 in the world and won two ITF titles.
 As a doubles player she won a further six titles, with a top ranking of 162.
 She featured in the doubles main draw of WTA Tour tournaments in Madrid and Palermo in 2001, both partnering Conchita Martinez Granados.